rinaxosman/neural_ir_system/README.md

 # CSI4107 - Assignment 2: Neural Information Retrieval System

-## Important Notes on Code Structure
+## Important Note on Code Structure
-For simplicity, the three main steps of the system can be found in the following scripts:
+For simplicity, the system can be found in the following script:

-- Step 1 (Preprocessing) → src/preprocess.py (Output: data/scifact/preprocessed_corpus.json)
-- Step 2 (Indexing) → src/index.py (Output: data/scifact/inverted_index.json)
-- Step 3 (Retrieval & Ranking) → src/retrieval.py (Output: results/Results.txt)
+- retrieval_bert.py
+        - Output: results/results_both_bert.txt
+        - Output: results/results_title_bert.txt
+        - Output: results/results_text_bert.txt

 Other helper methods in the repository assist with retrieving insights, analyzing results, and evaluating performance.